top of page

 4. 5G Connectivity

 Enhances real-time data transmission, improving the accuracy and responsiveness of drones in various applications.
+With lower latency and higher bandwidth, drones can stream HD video, send sensor data instantly, and operate more reliably over long distances.

 5. Swarm Technology

 Multiple drones can operate in coordination using AI, beneficial for search-and-rescue missions and military operations.
+Swarm intelligence enables drones to communicate, share data, and execute tasks collectively, improving efficiency and coverage.

 How Drones Stay Stable: Role of the IMU & PID Algorithm

-Most people don’t know how drones hover or stay balanced mid-air.
+Most people don’t know how drones hover or stay balanced mid-air:

 • Drones use PID (Proportional-Integral-Derivative) controllers to continuously adjust motor speeds and stabilize flight.